project-repo/cagebreak/SECURITY.md

 The main possibility for security bugs in cagebreak is by privilege escalation through the socket.
 Any program with access to the socket immediately gains arbitrary code execution rights.
-The socket is restricted to the user of the cagebreak process (700).

-The socket has to be explicitely enabled by invoking Cagebreak with the `-e` flag.
+The socket is restricted to the user of the cagebreak process (700) and has to be explicitely enabled using the `-e` flag on invocation.

 If you disagree with this threat model, you may contact us via email (See section Email Contact below.) or [open an issue on github](https://github.com/project-repo/cagebreak/issues/new).